Halifax Panthers: History

-1873–1939: Early years
+1873–1939: early years

+The club was founded as Halifax in 1873 when a group of young men from the Halifax Rifle Volunteers put an advert in the local press to invite anyone interested in "football" to a meeting at the Upper George Hotel.

+A year later, Halifax played their first inter-club rugby football game when they played Leeds Athletic Club in a match held at Woodhouse Moor in Leeds on the 21st of November 1874.
+This first game resulted in a draw.
+The first home game was played a month later against Wakefield Trinity on a cricket field in King Cross Street, which again resulted in a draw.
+In these early years, matches were played at Ovenden, Savile Park and Hanson Lane.

-The club was founded as Halifax in 1873.
-After winning the first Yorkshire Cup in 1878, they went on to win it on another four occasions.
+After winning the first Yorkshire Cup in 1878 beating York in the final at Leeds, they went on to win it on another four occasions.
 Several players were picked for the Yorkshire County side in these years, and five were for the England rugby union team.
 In 1886, the club moved to Thrum Hall, which would be their home ground for the next 112 years.
 The first game there was played on 18 September 1886 against Hull F.C. and drew 8,000 spectators.

 After the 1890-91 season, Halifax along with other Yorkshire Senior clubs Batley, Bradford, Brighouse, Dewsbury, Huddersfield, Hull, Hunslet, Leeds, Liversedge, Manningham and Wakefield decided that they wanted their own county league starting in 1891 along the lines of a similar competition that had been played in Lancashire.
 The clubs wanted full control of the league but the Yorkshire Rugby Football Union would not sanction the competition as it meant giving up control of rugby football to the senior clubs.